 - (a) The directors must appoint the Chief Commissioner.
 The Chief Commissioner is appointed as a director of the company by the directors.
+The Chief Commissioner must be qualified to hold office under rule 14.1.
 The directors may set a policy on the eligibility and process for identifying and selecting a short list of candidates for the directors to review for the appointment of Chief Commissioner.
 The directors must also set out the requirements of the role of Chief Commissioner and any delegations, including the ability of the Chief Commissioner to appoint assistants who may represent the Chief Commissioner at functions and have the right to attend and speak at meetings of directors, subject to the control of the chair of the meeting, but do not have the right to vote. - (b) The term of office for the Chief Commissioner is three years, and the Chief Commissioner is eligible for re-appointment for a further three year term.
 The Chief Commissioner is not eligible for reappointment until the expiry of one year from the end of the sixth year in office.

-14.5 Acting Chief Commissioner
+14.6 Acting Chief Commissioner

 In the event of a vacancy in the office of the Chief Commissioner the directors may appoint one of the directors or any other person to the office of Acting Chief Commissioner until a Chief Commissioner is appointed.
 If the person appointed to the role of Acting Chief Commissioner was not a director prior to the appointment, the directors will appoint the Acting Chief Commissioner as a director until the replacement Chief Commissioner is appointed, at which time the Acting Chief Commissioner will cease to be a director.
+The Acting Chief Commissioner must be qualified to hold office under rule 14.1.

-14.6 Deputy Chair
+14.7 Deputy Chair

 The directors may appoint any of the directors, to the position of Deputy Chair.
 If the director appointed as Deputy Chair ceases to be a director, they will cease to be Deputy Chair.
+The Deputy Chair must be qualified to hold office under rule 14.1.

-14.7 Organisational Member or Appointee
+14.8 Organisational Member

-Each Organisational Member must appoint either the State Commissioner for that Organisational Member or any other member of that Organisational Member as a director and may from time to time remove or replace any director so appointed.
+Each Organisational Member must appoint either the State Commissioner for that Organisational Member or any other person as a director and may from time to time remove or replace any director so appointed.
+The director appointed by the Organisational Member must be qualified to hold office under rule 14.1.

-14.8 Elected directors
+14.9 Elected directors

 - (a) There can be up to two elected directors.
-The directors may set a policy for the nomination process for the positions of elected directors, to give sufficient time for review and assessment of the applicants. - (b) To be eligible for nomination the person must be an Individual Member or SGGO Member and cannot be on the board or committee of management, or hold a key decision making role in, an Organisational Member, as decided by the directors. - (c) The Organisational Members will elect the elected directors at an annual general meeting. - (d) The term will be until the end of the third annual general meeting following the director's election.
+The directors may set a policy for the nomination process for the positions of elected directors, to give sufficient time for review and assessment of the applicants. - (b) To be eligible for nomination the person must: - (1) be an Individual Member or SGGO Member; - (2) cannot be on the board or committee of management, or hold a key decision making role in, an Organisational Member, as decided by the directors; and - (3) be qualified to hold office under rule 14.1. - (c) The Organisational Members will elect the elected directors at an annual general meeting from the pool of nominees eligible under rule 14.9(b). - (d) The term will be until the end of the third annual general meeting following the director's election.
 The outgoing elected director is not eligible for re-election until one year after ceasing to be an elected director.

-14.9 Casual vacancy in elected directors
+14.10 Casual vacancy in elected directors